Medienkontrollzentrum/kinus/README.md

 ### Conclusion

 If you are using an U.S. Standard Keyboard, and need to get those special WESTERN LATIN UTF-8 Characters – kînus may be for you.
 The Autohotkey Application (EXE) is free, enjoy.
-Latest version for Windows is 4.2.4.
+Latest version for Windows is 4.3.2.

+Autohotkey is only used to demonstate the functional capability of the idea behind <strong>kînus</strong>.
+Integration should take place on the OS-Level.

 Please contact me for errors that you have noticed, also please let me know what other languages you would like.
 Maybe it resolves the Misk section.

-©Copyright – All rights of the principal **kînus** idea, that is the combination of keys used to access special characters with the touch of only two extra keys, ("Key Twice What You See" – 'Key TWYS'), remain by me the creator.
+©Copyright – All rights of the principal <strong>kînus</strong> idea, that is the combination of keys used to access special characters with the touch of only two extra keys, ("Key Twice What You See" – Key TWYS)™, remain by me the creator.
 Commercial usage require written approval.
 If you are interested in licensing, please contact me.
 Comments are welcome.

 Mark Perleberg, Medienkontrollzentrum CEO · ©2017